Things To Do On Rodeo Drive

 Another treasure that can be found on Rodeo Drive is a collaboration between a fashion designer and an automotive brand.
 House of Bijan’s Bijan Pakzad's custom Rolls-Royce Phantom Drophead Coupe is one of the most popular attractions on Rodeo Drive, with hundreds of tourists snapping photos daily.
-The yellow Rolls-Royce has become a permanent fixture along the street, earning itself a matching yellow parking meter and sidewalk plaques featuring the brand’s logos beside its Rodeo Drive parking spot.
-Operating on an appointment-only basis, House of Bijan is one of Rodeo Drive's most exclusive men's store catering to royal families, celebrities, athletes, dignitaries and even the last four United States presidents.
+This gleaming yellow Rolls-Royce has become a permanent fixture along the street, earning itself a matching yellow parking meter and sidewalk plaques featuring the brand’s logos beside its Rodeo Drive parking spot.
+Operating on an appointment-only basis, House of Bijan is one of Rodeo Drive's most exclusive men's store catering to everyone from royal families, celebrities and professional athletes, to dignitaries and even five U.S. presidents - George H. W. Bush and his son, Barack Obama, Ronald Reagan and Bill Clinton.

 Want to learn more about things to do in Beverly Hills?